sithmel/diogenes/README.md

 * more than one plug-in matches (using a validator)
 * the service returns or throws an exception

-The first 3 exceptions can be thrown by getExecutionOrder and getService.
+The first 3 exceptions can be thrown by "getExecutionOrder" and "run".
-The last one only using getService.
+The last one only using "run".

 Tricks and tips
 ===============